nickttng/nickttng/README.md

 This README is a work-in-progress, which I hope that it will be useful for anyone who collobrates with me.

-- I work on [Login.gov](https://login.gov) as a UX vertical lead for [redacted], improving government digital identity experience for the American public
+- I work on [Login.gov](https://login.gov) as a UX Ops product owner, improving government digital identity experience for the American public
   - Prevously a product design practice lead at [18F](https://18f.gsa.gov/)
   - Currently, a co-organizer at [A11yChi](https://www.meetup.com/a11ychi/)
 - I’m currently thinking about